-My book, Seeing by Electricity: The Emergence of Television, 1878-1939, is coming in March from Duke University press, as part of the Sign, Storage, Transmission book series.
+My book, Seeing by Electricity: The Emergence of Television, 1878-1939, is available from Duke University press, as part of the Sign, Storage, Transmission book series.

 You can read the table of contents and the introduction here